-• Total costs for a summer REU program-including all allowable direct (student) costs (e.g., stipend, travel, housing, etc.)-should be comparable to other REU programs.
+• Total costs for a summer REU program-including all allowable direct (student) costs (e.g., stipend, travel, housing, etc.) and indirect costs-should be comparable to other REU programs.
 However, exceptional circumstances may exceed comparable programs and would need to be approved by DOE.